 For the first time in my 40-year career as an institutional player, I've watched as professional investors had to chase the retail investors whose buying drove stocks higher.

-It was retail investors – including a lot of Robinhood account holders, discount-brokerage clients paying zero commissions, and new-to-the-game investors and traders buying fractional shares – who bought stocks during the market's nadir back in March, lifted it from its coronavirus lows, and continue to drive it higher and higher.
+It was retail investors - including a lot of mobile app users, discount-brokerage clients paying zero commissions, and new-to-the-game investors and traders buying fractional shares - who bought stocks during the market's nadir back in March, lifted it from its coronavirus lows, and continue to drive it higher and higher.

 And they keep buying.
 Retail buying has been the driving force behind the Nasdaq Composite's ascent to new all-time highs, with retail's incessant buying of Apple, Amazon, Tesla, and other "tech" stocks, including millions of orders to buy fractional shares.